NafanJ/bored-react-frontend/README.md

 # bored-react-frontend
-Frontend fr the Bored API
+Frontend for the Bored API